Liberation Maiden: Development and release

 Liberation Maiden was result of its creative director Goichi Suda's interest in developing for the Nintendo 3DS, which dates back to before the release of the console.
 It features animated cutscenes created by Studio BONES and the main theme song, "Day of Liberation" (解放の日, Kaihno Hi), performed by Marina.
 Liberation Maiden shares stylistic traits with other material from Grasshopper Manufacture's repertoire, particularly Pure White Lover Bizarre Jelly, an in-game anime within the No More Heroes universe.

 The game was released in Europe on October 4, 2012, in North America on October 25, 2012, and individually in Japan on November 14, 2012.
 A later high-definition version was released internationally for the iOS systems on March 7, 2013.

 Reception

 In Japan, Liberation Maiden was released as part of Guild01.
 It has received mostly positive or average reviews on 3DS, but it has sold poorly.
 In the west, Liberation Maiden also received mostly positive or average reviews on both platforms.

 Sequel

 A visual novel sequel to the game, titled Liberation Maiden SIN, was developed by 5pb. for the PlayStation 3 on December 5, 2013.
 A PlayStation Vita version was later released on July 31, 2014.
 Both versions have not been released outside of Japan.
+It was written by Goichi Suda and composed by Yasutaka Nakamura and Takeshi Abo.